What is a certified home inspector?

-A: A certified home inspector has fulfilled the requirements set forth by the State of Virginia for education, experience and has passed the National Home Inspection Exam.
-Only inspectors who have met these standards and are recognized by the State Board can say they are a "certified home inspector" in Virginia.
-Besides technical competence, a certified home inspector adheres to the standards of practice and ethics set forth by the state.
+A: A licensed home inspector has fulfilled the requirements set forth by the State of Virginia for education, experience and has passed the National Home Inspection Exam.
+Only inspectors who have met these standards and are licensed by the State Board can perform home inspections in Virginia.
+Besides technical competence, a licensed home inspector adheres to the standards of practice and ethics set forth by the state.

 Q: What is a pre-purchase inspection?